foreverpiano/foreverpiano.github.io/_pages/about.md

 <div style="font-size: 14px; margin-bottom: 10px;">

-We discover <i>Attention Tile</i> pattern in 3D-DiT and develop an efficient video diffusion pipeline that achieves 7.8× speedup on single GPU through consistency distillation and layer-wise profiling, with only 1% pretraining FLOP.
+We discover <b><i>Attention Tile</i></b>   pattern in 3D-DiT and develop an efficient video diffusion pipeline that achieves 7.8× speedup on single GPU through consistency distillation and layer-wise profiling, with only 1% pretraining FLOP.

 </div>